 Sharing a protocol using the Protocol Exchange does not preclude publication of the material in another journal, but authors are advised to check relevant journal policies before posting on the Protocol Exchange.

 Protocols on the Exchange are published under a Creative Commons Attribution licence, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes have been made.
 The images or other third party material in the protocols are included in the protocol’s Creative Commons license, unless indicated otherwise in a credit line to the material.
 If material is not included in the protocol’s Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.
-We require all authors to complete a License to Publish Open Access form and send this to [email protected] upon submission of their protocol.

 The Protocol Exchange forms part of Nature Research’s efforts to improve the reproducibility of published research results.
 Once a Nature Research article is accepted for publication, the authors are encouraged to upload their protocols to the Exchange or any other open protocol sharing platform of their choice.
 Protocols deposited in Protocol Exchange are citable and can be linked from the published article.